renderedtext/semaphore-docs-new/source/docs/codeclimate.md

 category: Integrations
 ---

-Code Climate is Semaphore's partner for providing test coverage reports for Ruby apps.
+You can use Code Climate with Semaphore to measure test coverage of Ruby apps.
 Data is sent from your builds on Semaphore.
 To set it up:

 - [Sign up for Code Climate](https://codeclimate.com/partners/semaphore).
 Semaphore customers receive 20% off their first three months.